-Accounts Payable makes every attempt to pay invoices and requests for payment within three to five business days after the invoice/request has been received.
-If an invoice/request needs to be paid sooner, Accounts Payable needs to be informed of the date when the payment is needed to ensure the payment will be ready.
+Accounts Payable makes every attempt to pay RFP invoices and reimbursements within three to five business days after the RFP has been received.
+If an RFP needs to be paid sooner, Accounts Payable needs to be informed of the date when the payment is needed to ensure the payment will be ready.

 If the goods were received or the reimbursement was for a purchase made BEFORE the cost object terminated or expired, the invoice/request will go through the SAP system.
 If the goods or reimbursement were procured AFTER the termination (term code 3) or expired date, a different cost object must be provided.

 While reconciling my detail transaction report, I noticed a charge that wasn’t mine.
 Do I have to do a journal voucher?

 In the event an incorrect charge is made against your cost object, contact Accounts Payable, 617-253-2750, or send an email providing the cost object that was charged in error, the amount and the month the charge appeared on your statement.
 We will review the charge in question and if a mistake was made in charging your cost object we will remove or correct the charge to the appropriate cost object .

 No. Someone other than the individual getting reimbursed must approve reimbursements.
 The electronic RFP system automatically checks for invoice approval.

 A department is allowed to use $15 per employee, per year, of general funds for expenses relating to employee morale.
 Expenses include holiday parties, flowers for sickness or bereavement, equipment or supplies for office sporting or picnic events and other similar items (please use G/L 420318).

 Parking tickets and tow charges are an individual’s responsibility.
 If you are using your vehicle on MIT business, you are expected to park where you will not incur tickets or tow charges.